roocs/roocs-utils/docs/configuration.rst

     [dachar:settings]
     # elasticsearch api token that allows write access to indexes
     elastic_api_token =
-    # how many directories to join by to create the name of a new directory when outputting to a file path
+    # how many directories levels to join by to create the name of a new directory when outputting results of scans
     # see ``dachar.utils.switch_ds.get_grouped_ds_id``
     dir_grouping_level = 4
     # threshold at which an anomaly in a sample of datasets will be identified for a fix - not currently used